-Both were clearly fabulous hikes.
-Both were at Wilburn Ridge, which is essentially ground zero in terms of where to see ponies at Grayson Highlands State Park, and both hikes start at Massie Gap.
+Wilburn Ridge is essentially ground zero in terms of where to see ponies at Grayson Highlands State Park, and both hikes start at Massie Gap.

-It’s a large section of parking that runs parallel to Grayson Highland Lane, the primary road through the park.
+At Massie Gap, there is a large parking area that runs parallel to Grayson Highland Lane, the primary road through the state park.

 While there are a lot of spaces, they can fill up quickly.
 I was there in the off-season.
 Nearly every space was full by the time I finished both hikes late-morning.